arjanjohan/scaffold-avs/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 6. Sign in as the operator and register with EigenLayer and AVS on the frontend.
-   (The `make start-operator` from the original Hello World AVS is not working.
-I will fix this later.)
+Now you can create tasks (using any wallet) and respond to them (with a wallet registered as operator).

 Run smart contract test with `yarn foundry:test`

-- Edit your smart contract `YourContract.sol` in `packages/foundry/contracts`
+- Edit your smart contract `HelloWorldServiceManager.sol` in `packages/foundry/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/foundry/script`